chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Section II.II: Axioms
 ----------------------

-In Section I, the first three axioms of the palindromic formal system were introduced.
-Now that definitions and notations have been introduced for Sentence and Corpus, the axioms may be expanded to further refine the character of the formal system being built.
-The Character, Delimiter and Empty Axiom are reprinted below, so they may be considered in sequence with the other axioms.
+In Section I, the first three axioms of the formal system were introduced.
+Now that definitions and notations have been introduced for Sentence and Corpus, the axioms may be expanded to further refine the character of the system being built.
+The Equality, Character and Discovery Axiom are reprinted below, so they may be considered in sequence with the other axioms.

 **Axiom C.0: The Equality Axiom**